craftcms/docs/docs/3.x/extend/graphql.md

 Craft’s included directives apply exclusively to requested fields, though they may be applied in mutations and numerous parts of the type system.

 A directive needs to provide a name, description, and the relevant query location(s) it can be applied.
-It can optionally take [arguments](#arguments).
+It can optionally specify [arguments](#arguments).

 ### Example Directive Class